Home Insurance During Renovation: What's Covered & When You Need Extra Protection

 Find your best options in less than 2 minutes

-Planning a home renovation is exciting — but what happens to your homeowners insurance while walls are torn down and contractors are on-site?
+Planning a home renovation is exciting, but what happens to your homeowners insurance while walls come down and contractors are on-site?
 The truth is, your standard policy was designed for a finished, occupied home, and renovation activity can trigger exclusions that leave you exposed to major financial loss.
-From vacancy clauses to contractor liability gaps, knowing where your coverage ends could save you thousands.
+From vacancy clauses to contractor liability gaps, knowing where your coverage ends could save you thousands in 2026, when construction costs and rebuild values continue to climb.

-In this guide, we break down exactly how homeowners insurance applies during a renovation, what types of work trigger coverage changes, when you need supplemental protection like builder's risk insurance, and how to properly update your policy once the dust settles.
+In this guide, we break down exactly how homeowners insurance applies during a renovation, what types of work trigger coverage changes, when you need supplemental protection like builder's risk insurance or a dwelling under construction endorsement, and how to properly update your policy once the dust settles.
 Whether you're adding a room, gutting a kitchen, or doing a full rehab, this is what every homeowner needs to know before work begins.

 Key Pinch Points